Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Application: understanding the puzzle in the PCPT using the proposed sensitivity analysis approach

-Putting all the arguments together, based on the experimental data, the information provided using our new approach, and related expert knowledge, we have evidence that the causal conclusion that Finasteride prevents prostate cancer is more reliable and the causal conclusion that Finasteride promotes high-grade prostate cancer is less convincing and may be due to systematic (differential) outcome misclassification.
+In conclusion, based on the experimental data, related domain knowledge, and our sensitivity analysis approach for the randomization test subject to outcome misclassification, we have evidence that the causal conclusion that finasteride prevents prostate cancer should be more reliable and the conclusion that finasteride promotes high-grade prostate cancer may be due to differential outcome misclassification (i.e., $\pi_{C, 0|1}\gg \pi_{T, 0|1}$) and requires further investigations (e.g., conducting a validation study for the potential outcome misclassification bias).
 Our finding supports some previous arguments proposed by domain scientists and biostatisticians (e.g., \citealp{lucia2007finasteride, redman2008finasteride, shepherd2008does}).
+For further validation studies, the sensitivity weights reported in Table~\ref{tab: normal and severe cancer} suggest that for examining the prevention effect, priorities should be given to examining false negatives among the finasteride group, and for examining the promotion effect, more attention should be paid to false negatives among the placebo group.
+Also, further validation studies should be more efficient if sampling priority is given to subjects that belong to a sensitive set (see Web Appendix C for details).
+Additional clarifications and discussions for data application in general settings can be found in Appendix E.